pusher/pusher-websocket-dotnet/README.md

 Also, a random latency is induced when authorizing a subscription.
 This is to weed out some of the concurrency issues.
 This adds to the time it takes to run all the tests.
 If you are running the tests often, you can speed things up by disabling the latency induction.
 Set the property `EnableAuthorizationLatency` to false in `AppConfig.test.json`.

+Some of the tests have trace statements using `System.Diagnostics.Trace`.
+One way to view them is to debug a test and open the Output\Debug window.

 ### Code signing key generation

 To generate a new signing key, open a PowerShell command console and execute the command